 Transport Canada's Minimum Requirements for Completion

-50 hours of cross-country flight as pilot-in-command in aeroplanes or helicopters of which 10 hours must be in the appropriate category; and
+50 hours of cross-country flight experience as pilot-in-command in either aeroplanes or helicopters, with at least 10 hours in the appropriate category.

-40 hours of instrument time of which a maximum of 20 hours may be instrument ground time.
-The 40 hours instrument time shall include a minimum of:
+40 hours of instrument time, with a maximum of 20 hours allowed for instrument ground time.
+The 40 hours of instrument time must include:

-5 hours of dual instrument flight time acquired from the holder of a flight instructor rating ,
+5 hours of dual instrument flight time provided by a flight instructor.

-5 hours in aeroplanes where the applicant is applying for a Group 1, 2 or 3 instrument rating or in helicopters where the applicant is applying for a Group 4 instrument rating,
+5 hours in aeroplanes (for Group 1, 2, or 3 instrument rating) or helicopters (for Group 4 instrument rating).

-Fifteen (15) hours of dual instrument flight time provided by a qualified person as specified in CAR 425.21(9); and
+Fifteen (15) hours of dual instrument flight time provided by a qualified individual as specified in CAR 425.21(9).

-A dual cross-country flight under simulated or actual IMC conditions of a minimum of 100 nautical miles, the flight to be conducted in accordance with an IFR flight plan to include at, two different locations, an instrument approach to minima.
+Completion of a dual cross-country flight under simulated or actual Instrument Meteorological Conditions (IMC) for a minimum of 100 nautical miles.
+This flight should be conducted according to an IFR flight plan, including approaches to minimums, at two different locations.

 Estimated Training Costs